MurdoMaclachlan/torcf/README.md

 - `Globals.VERBOSE`; set to False by default.
 This give a desktop notification whenever it skips a cycle.
 - `Globals.WAIT`; set to 30 by default.
 This is the number of seconds with the program waits between cycles.

 Requirements for installing the program can be found in `requirements.txt`.
+The program requires a minimum Python version of **3.5** due to the use type hinting.
 The default praw.ini section header is `tcf` (ToR Clone Finder) but this can be changed.

 The program uses `gi.repository.Notify` to give desktop notifications, thus requiring GTK+ 3.
 This should be available for Windows, macOS and all Unix-like systems.